WHAT TO EXPECT

 As Professional Bodies, BACP and UKCP ensure that their members meet the necessary professional standards, ethics and qualifications required to practice as well as mandating that their members keep their skills up to date through continuing professional development (CPD).
 In turn, BACP is registered with the Professional Standards Authority (PSA).

-If you are looking for an online counsellor it is important that they have done the necessary addition specialist training on top of their professional counselling or psychotherapy training.
-A mark of having done sufficient additional training would be if they a member of ACTO (Association for Counselling and Therapy Online).
+If you are looking for an online counsellor it is important that they have done the necessary addition specialist training (this is normally a course which is a minimum of 80 hours) on top of their professional counselling or psychotherapy training

 For my qualifications, accredited membership and experience please see my ‘Qualifications’ page.